tejasbg19/VSD-squadron-mini-internship/Task_2.md

-# Task-2 : Identify instruction type and exact 32-bit instruction code in the instruction type format.
-Upload the 32-bit pattern on Github
+# Task-2 : Identify Instruction Type And Exact 32-bit Instruction Code In The Instruction Type Format.
+Upload The 32-bit Pattern On Github

 And the given instructions are:
 <br>  add r6,r2,r1